How Does Freight Shipping Work?

 What Is Freight Transportation in the Modern Supply Chain?

-What is freight transportation refers to the physical movement of commodities, bulk goods, and merchandise via land, sea, or air.
+What is freight transportation” refers to the physical movement of commodities, bulk goods, and merchandise via land, sea, or air.
 Unlike small parcel delivery, freight typically involves larger, heavier shipments that require specialized equipment such as pallets, shipping containers, and heavy-duty vehicles.
 A professional freight logistics company manages these moves by coordinating between shippers, carriers, and consignees to ensure a seamless flow of goods.

 Key Findings on Freight Shipping

-What Are the Different Modes of Freight Transportation?
+Different Modes of Freight Transportation

 Truckload (TL) Shipping